These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning appliance use (catheter, pads, condom catheter)

-Why: Use of any appliance for voiding dysfunction is a specific DBQ field and elevates the rating.
+Use of any appliance for voiding dysfunction is a specific DBQ field and elevates the rating.
 Many veterans use pads or catheters casually without thinking to mention them in a medical context.

-Do this instead: Proactively tell the examiner: 'I wear protective pads daily due to incontinence' or 'I use intermittent self-catheterization [X] times per day.'
+Instead: Proactively tell the examiner: 'I wear protective pads daily due to incontinence' or 'I use intermittent self-catheterization [X] times per day.'
 Bring the appliances or their packaging if possible.

 Impact: Can be the difference between 10% and 20-40%